Diane-Ring/worthy-nomad/README.md

 Co-pilot asked "Or if you want the entire card to be clickable, wrap the whole card:" and gave me the code to do this.
 This is the code I chose to use.

 Underneath the Individual Cards section, I created the 'support' section, the 'Useful links' section and the 'Tips for mental Wellbeing' section, to be fleshed out at a leter time.

+Anchor links were put on each of the Navbar buttons with corresponding id="" on the relevant sections.